 - Eco-Tourism Development Fee: P200 (good for 10 days)

 - Tour D Private Boat Rental: P1500 (small boat); P3000 – P4000 (large boat)

 - Others: P700 (kayak rental, whole day, within operation hours); P150 (snorkel gear rental)

 - Natnat Beach is the perfect place to forget your worries as it is often far from the crowds.
 If you go on a private tour, you’ll have plenty of space to wade or swim in the waters and relax on the soft white sand.

 - There are also snorkeling sites in the area for those who want to discover the beach’s underwater beauty.

 - You’ll need enough cash.
-Even if there are ATMs in town, there are often long lines and chances of those machines running out of money is relatively high.
+Even if there are ATMs in town, there are often long lines, and the chances of those machines running out of money are relatively high.